lennartquerter/euro-rack-synth/README.md

 I started watching more in-depth tutorials on YouTube and came across [Moritz Klein's](https://www.youtube.com/@MoritzKlein0) channel.
 He explains the process in great detail and I could follow along at home.
-(Thank you, Mortiz!)
+(Thank you, Moritz!)

 I still had ample chips, resistors, and capacitors from my previous 8-bit computer build, so I started looking into the more specialized equipment I needed.